tertiarycourses/TextAnalyticsR/README.md

-# Python GUI Development with Tkinter Training
+# WSQ Text Analytics with R
 ## by [Tertiary  Courses](https://www.tertiarycourses.com.sg/)

-These are the exercise files used for [WSQText Analytics with R](https://www.tertiarycourses.com.sg/wsq-text-analytics-with-r.html) course.
+These are the exercise files used for [WSQ Text Analytics with R](https://www.tertiarycourses.com.sg/wsq-text-analytics-with-r.html) course.

 The course outline can be found in